 The most serious mental harm that has been shown to accompany amphetamine use is indeed dangerous and severe.
 Psychosis, depression, suicidal behavior, violence, delusions, hallucinations all can result from heavy amphetamine use.
 Common hallucinations can include feelings of paranoia, visual or tactile impressions.
 At one time in the research of effects of amphetamines, it was thought that all these symptoms were just brought out in a susceptible person by the amphetamine use.
 It has since been proven that heavy amphetamine use can cause these problems in a mentally healthy and stable person.

 While all these effects are bad enough, are amphetamines also associated with fatalities?
 A study in the United Kingdom collected information on 832 deaths over a 10-year period where the person who died tested positive for an amphetamine-type stimulant.
 In 108 cases, the person who died had only taken an amphetamine-type stimulant and no other drug or alcohol.
 In these cases, the deaths were mostly caused by cerebral hemorrhage or a crisis created by the high blood pressure described earlier.
 Other deaths resulted from an aggravation of preexisting heart or heart-lung conditions.
 Only nine people died as a result of risky behavior while intoxicated, including traffic crashes.

-If you know someone who has a problem with amphetamines or other drugs, contact a Narconon meth rehab counselor.
+If you know someone who has a problem with amphetamines or other drugs, contact a Narconon and learn how we can help.